jtothebell/picolovepotion/README.md

 PICOLOVEPOTION
 --------

 A fork of the gamax92's fork of PICOLOVE, an implementation of PICO-8's API for the Löve Potion implementation of the LÖVE2D game engine

-Original is on github at: https://github.com/picolove/picolove
+Original PICOLOVE is on github at: https://github.com/picolove/picolove
-Base of this fork is on github at: https://github.com/gamax92/picolove
+gamax92's fork is on github at: https://github.com/gamax92/picolove
 Requires a homebrew cabaple Nintendo Switch

 PICO-8: http://www.lexaloffle.com/pico-8.php